ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-lowest-price.md

 However, it is normally not a big loss, as you can just feed the node with new price data and start from scratch.
 :::

+### Config saved in context

+The nodes config is saved in the nodes context.
+If dynamic config is sent as input, this replaces the saved config.
+It is the config that is saved in context that is used when calculating.
+When Node-RED starts or the flow is redeployed, the config defined in the node replaces the saved config and will be used when planning.

 ## Input

 The input is the [common strategy input format](./strategy-input.md)